rrowniak/ecalc/README.md

 r1 = 85.83 kΩ (85833.333333 Ω)
 ```
 ###### LC resonant calculator
-Privide two quantities (frequency, capacitance or inductance) and the third one will be calculated.
+Provide two quantities (frequency, capacitance, or inductance) and the third one will be calculated.
+You can learn more about LC circuits [here](https://en.wikipedia.org/wiki/LC_circuit).
+Here are some examples:
-More about LC circuit [here](https://en.wikipedia.org/wiki/LC_circuit)

-Examples:
 ```
 $ ecalc lc 10pF 33uH
 8.76 MHz (8761191.269246 Hz)